 Posted by Mickey B.

-Do-it-yourself (DIY) has been all the rage for the past few years, and when it comes to hair coloring, there is no exception.
+We all live in a world that increasingly promotes DIY, otherwise known as do-it-yourself.
+Not surprisingly, hair coloring is not exempt from the DIY movement.
 There are many online comparisons of DIY hair-coloring vs. in-salon professional services, and it seems that the main argument in favor of DIY is the financial savings.
 While, yes, you may save some money, there are more things to consider when deciding how to color your hair.

 Should You DIY Hair Color?